gavinlyonsrepo/raspberrypi_tempmon/README.md

 Installation
 -----------------------------------------------
-rpi_tempmon is installed by copying script to an executable path at $PATH and making it executable and also if the user wants to use the GPIO LED function they also must install a python library file.
+rpi_tempmon is installed by copying script to an executable path at $PATH and making it executable.

+If the user wants to use the optional GPIO LED function they also must install a python script file for this.

+If the user wants to use the optional log file graph function they also must install a python script file for this.

 * Download and extract files from repository.